dbieber/davidbieber.com/hugo/content/snippets/2020-12-29-where-do-thoughts-come-from-a-thought-experiment..md

 +++

-This snippet details a thought experiment I've been encouraging people to do for years.
+This snippet details a thought experiment I've been encouraging people to do for a few years.
 It's simple, and should only take a few minutes of your time.
 The purpose of the thought experiment is to better understand where your thoughts come from.

 There are just four steps in the experiment: (1) think thoughts, (2) remember those thoughts and write them down, (3) determine their causes, (4) categorize those causes.